airq/research/README.md

 ## Biography

 Qinan Han (韩琦男) is currently working as a Lecturer at Nanjing University Of Aeronautics And Astronautics (NUAA).
 He received his bachelor's degree (BEng) from Tsinghua University in 2013.
-He obtained his Ph.D from Tsinghua University in 2018 under the supervision of Professor Huiji Shi.
+He obtained his Ph.D from Tsinghua University in 2018 under the supervision of Prof. Huiji Shi.

 **Research insterests:**
-- Fretting fatigue of nickel-based superalloys
+- Fretting fatigue of Ni-based superalloys
 - Characterization of advanced materials using in-situ SEM and EBSD
-- Crystal plasticity simulation on mechanical behaviors of nickel-based superalloys
+- Crystal plasticity simulation on mechanical behaviors of Ni-based superalloys
 - Data-driven method to understand material properties

 <div align="center">